oayres/react-ssr/README.md

 There's a few things to consider here.
 Since data fetching occurs before rendering begins, you'll have these points to deal with:

 - You can't access `this` inside your static `fetchData`.
 Chain API calls together in parent components if they are dependent.
 - You must use static routes.
-Dynamic routing (using <Route />) takes place as your app is rendering, but this has huge performance implications for server side rendering.
+Dynamic routing (using `<Route />`) takes place as your app is rendering, but this has huge performance implications for server side rendering.
 So, we must have a static set of routes that we can match against before rendering begins.
-For some reading, see the [data loading area of server side rendering in React Router v4](https://reacttraining.com/react-router/web/guides/server-rendering).
+For some reading, see the [data loading with server side rendering in React Router v4](https://reacttraining.com/react-router/web/guides/server-rendering).
 - Components that are dynamically rendered with static `fetchData` will not be server-side rendered.
-So, if you're programatically doing something like this, it won't server-side render, but instead show a loading spinner and client-side render:
+So, if you're programatically doing something like the below, it will render with `this.props.loading` as true on the client, then fetch the data:
 ```jsx
 const DynamicComponent = components['MyComponent']
 return <DynamicComponent />